 We cannot arrest our way out of the problems facing our communities – in fact, the cycle of arrest and jail time often make it harder for people committing survival crimes to become more stable over time.
 We know that many quality of life, nuisance and other crimes are driven by unmet mental health needs, substance use/misuse, and/or extreme poverty.
 By addressing these needs through holistic case management and a network of services we can directly focus on the root causes of many of the issues are communities face.
 It’s a common sense solution with a big impact.

 - Pre-arrest diversion happens before an arrest is made, instead of after someone has been taken into custody or booked into jail.

 - PAD does not exclude people with criminal records, those who are homeless, or those who cannot pay for the program (there is no charge to participants).

-- PAD has a harm reduction philosophy: we meet people where they are and do not stop working with them when they experience setbacks.
+- PAD uses a Harm Reduction philosophy: We meet people where they are and do not stop working with them when they experience setbacks.

 Our Implementation Partners

 - Fulton County Office of the Public Defender

 - Office of the Fulton County District Attorney

 - Office of the Fulton County Solicitor General

 - Atlanta Office of the Solicitor